 Navigate To is a single shortcut for most of your navigation needs.
 It opens a list with all contextually available navigation destinations.
 You can invoke this command from the code viewer, from the File Structure window and other tool windows.

 View contextually available navigation actions

 Place the caret at symbol in the code viewer or select the symbol in a tool window window, or just set the caret anywhere in the code viewer.

-- Press Ctrl+Shift+G or choose in the main menu.
+- Press Ctrl+Shift+G or choose from the main menu.
 Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

 - In the Navigate To drop-down list that appears, you will see all relevant navigation options.

 - Select an option from the list and click on it or press Enter.

 If the selected option has a single destination, dotPeek will bring you there immediately, if there are several destination, another list will open providing you with the further choice.
 You can study one of the corresponding topics to learn more about the selected navigation option.

 Where applicable, the Navigate To list includes general navigation features, specifically: